chipcullen/chipcullen_com/src/posts/your-tools-dont-matter-for-infrequent-tasks.md

 title: "Your Tools Don’t Matter … for infrequent tasks"
 date: 2011-01-20
 draft: false
-tags: [productivity, Tools, wireframes, work]
+tags: [productivity, tools, wireframes, work]
 ---

 I had to start a wireframe for a new project today.
 Easy enough, right?
 I've built a number of them before.